Frequently Asked Questions

 If you do not intend to renew your practising certificate during your period of absence, you may choose to become an associate member instead.

 During the time you are not practising, you will still be able to gain access to a comprehensive range of discounts, benefits and opportunities for a reduced membership fee.

 You will also continue to receive Law Society publications, keeping you up to date with relevant information about the industry.
-The Law Society website contains more information about services for associate members and has links to the application form.
+The Become a Member page contains more information about services for associate members and has links to the application form.

 If your practising certificate has lapsed during your absence from work, you will need to apply for a new practising certificate before you return to work.

 The application form must be completed and returned to the Law Society together with payment of fees.

 If less than five years have passed since you held a practising certificate, you will be eligible to be issued with the same type of practising certificate you held previously.

 If more than five years have passed since you held a practising certificate, you will be eligible to be granted an employee’s practising certificate.

 If you wish to apply for any other type of certificate your application will be considered by the Licensing Committee to determine the conditions on the practising certificate.
 A period of supervised legal practice may be re-imposed on your practising certificate.